mozmark/WebRTC-codelab/README.md

 7. Node.js with socket.io and node-static.
 (Node.js hosting would also be an advantage -- see below for some options.)

 It would also be useful to have an Android device with [Google Chrome Beta](https://play.google.com/store/apps/details?id=com.chrome.beta&hl=en) installed in order to try out the examples on mobile.
 To run WebRTC APIs on Chrome for Android, you must enable WebRTC from the chrome://flags page.

+## Step 0: Get the code

+Using git, clone the codelab repository onto your development computer.
+If you haven't used git before, there are several tutorials and reference guides available from the [git website](http://git-scm.com/).

 ## Step 1: Create a blank HTML5 document